 Sigma data models support built-in materialization.

-Data models that use expensive or long-running queries, such as a complex join between data elements, or data with high cardinality, multiple grouping levels, and calculated columns, setting up materialization can enhance query performance and can help reduce compute costs.
+For data models that use expensive or long-running queries — such as complex joins between data elements, or data with high cardinality, multiple grouping levels, and calculated columns — setting up materialization can enhance query performance and reduce compute costs.

 Sigma provides a simple form that enables builders to avoid the complexity of setting up materialization in the warehouse directly.